(she/her)

 New to Grow

-I primarily support women who are navigating transitions in identity, relationships, work, and family life.
+I primarily support people who are navigating transitions in identity, relationships, work, and family life.
 Whether you are adjusting to motherhood, experiencing burnout, shifting careers, redefining purpose, or simply feeling lost in a season that no longer fits, you deserve a space to process it.
 These chapters can bring anxiety, grief, loneliness, or a sense of not feeling like yourself.
 In our work together, we create room to explore what is changing, what feels heavy, and what you want next.

 Dialectical Behavior (DBT)